rogerioagjr/rogerioagjr.github.io/_pages/cv.md

 **Investment Engineering Intern**
-* Utilizing learned macroeconomics concepts and understanding of global markets, analyzed select case studies to develop hypothesis of what was happening in the business cycle.
+* Utilizing learned macroeconomics concepts and understanding of global markets, analyzed select case studies to develop hypotheses to explain and predict the business cycle.

 * Analyzed and built a fully automated sample bond trading system.